henrybarklam/Fluent_Python/README.md

 The only restriction to the result of a decorator is that it must be callable, so that it can properly replace the decorated function.
 In decorator_function and another_decorator_function, we've replaced the original function with an object of a class that has a __call__() method (thus callable, but really its the new object thats being called)

+# Metaprogramming

+To modify a class you perform operations on it like any other object - you can add and subtract fields and methods.

+Any changes you make to the class will affect all objects of that class, even those that have already been instantiated

+Metaclasses create these special 'class' objects

+The default metaclass is called 'type'.
+When we write a class, the default 'metatype' is invoked to create that class.

+Some of the functionality that was previously only available with metaclasses is now available in a simpler form using class decorators

+Metaclasses create classes.
+Classes create instances.

+'type' called with one argument produces the type information of an existing class 'type' called with three arguments creates a new class object

+The arguments when invoking 'type' are the name of the class, a list of base classes and a dictionary giving the *namespace* for the class (all the fields and methods)

+So the equivalent of:

+    class C:
+        pass

+is

+    type('C', (), {})

+Classes are often referred to as types - you're calling a function that creates a new type based on its arguments

+# Using __init__ vs __new__ in Metaclasses:
+__new__ is called for the creation of a new class, while __init__ is called after the class is created, to perform additional initialization before the class is handed to the caller.

+The primary difference is that when overriding __new__() you can change things like the 'name', 'bases' and 'namespace' arguments before you call the super constructor and it will have an effect, but doing the same thing in the __init__ call won't get any results from the constructor call.

+# Classmethods and Metamethods
+A metamethod can be called from either the metaclass or from the class, but *not* from an instance A classmethod can be called from either a class or its instances, but is not part of the metaclass

+# Comprehensions
+A list comprehension could be broken down into two component parts - a filter and a map (and a couple of lambda functions)